playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 @[partial-validate-nogroup](code/javaguide/forms/JavaForms.java)

-In this case following constraints will be validated: The email address is required and has to be valid plus the first name and last name are required as well - that's because if a constraint annotation doesn't *explicitly* define `group` it gets the `Default` group by default.
+In this case following constraints will be validated: The email address is required and has to be valid plus the first name and last name are required as well - that is because if a constraint annotation doesn't *explicitly* define a `group` then the `Default` group is used.
 Be aware we don't check any of the password constraints: Because they *explicitly* define a `group` attribute but don't include the `Default` group they won't be taken into account here.

 As you can see in the last example, when **only** passing the group `javax.validation.groups.Default` you can omit it - because it's the default anyway.